Classroom Based Training

 Here are some of the job outcomes you can expect after taking this qualification:

-Students who complete this course may wish to continue their education into a range of other Graduate Diploma level qualifications in accounting or financial services.
+Students who complete this course may wish to continue their education into FNS60222 Advanced Diploma of Accounting or into a range of other Advanced Diploma level qualifications.

-Further information on this qualification can be found by visiting www.training.gov.au (FNS60222 – Advanced Diploma of Accounting).
+Further information on this qualification can be found by visiting www.training.gov.au (FNS50222 – Diploma of Accounting).

-Australian institute of Innovation and Technology has the following entry requirements:
+Australian Institute of Innovation & Technology has the following entry requirements:

 International students must: